 In addition to your time, materials are also needed to facilitate programs.
 The Detention Center is pleased to receive donations of any of the following items:

-- New or used books for the library (softbound only)
+- New or used books for the Inmate Library (softbound only)

 - Pocket dictionaries (softbound only)